websanco/liferay-learn/docs/dxp/7.x/en/content-authoring-and-management/web-content/user-guide/03-web-content-templates/assigning-permissions-to-structures-and-templates.md

 ![Permissions Dialog for Web Content Structures and Templates](./assigning-permissions-to-structures-and-templates/images/01.png).

-See [Roles and Permissions](../../../../users-and-permissions/roles_and_permissions.rst) for more information on configuring Permissions.
+See [Defining Role Permissions](../../../../users-and-permissions/roles-and-permissions/defining-role-permissions.md) for more information on configuring Permissions.